Taking Flight

 Produced by Mike Glennon

-Producer for RTÉ lyric fm: Eoin O Kelly
+Producer for RTÉ Lyric FM: Eoin O Kelly

 The Dawning of The Day was co-produced and co-funded by Creative Monaghan & The Patrick Kavanagh Centre.